One of the most frequently asked questions by pre-occupational therapy students is...

 Exercise science or athletic training

 As mentioned before, these majors will give you an opportunity to practice your personal and clinical skills before entering occupational therapy school.
 When you are working with athletes, you begin to understand the psychology of an individual after they experience a minor (or major) injury.
-Often this alters one's trajectory in school or academics affecting their mood and mental health.
+Often this alters one’s trajectory in school or academics affecting their mood and mental health.
 Being able to communicate and empathize with others during their lowest moments will provide you with valuable skills in OT school and your future career.
+While occupational therapy focuses on helping individuals regain independence in daily activities, physical therapy is more centered on rehabilitation and improving movement after injury.

 Exercise science is also a great major for occupational therapy school.
 While studying basic anatomy and exercises to help clients reach their goals (which is very OT), you are learning skills in biofeedback, communication, and grading activities.